 A tox screen may check for one certain drug or for up to 30 different drugs at once.
 These may include prescription medicines, nonprescription medicines (such as aspirin), vitamins, supplements, alcohol, and illegal drugs, such as cocaine and heroin.

-Testing is often done on urine or saliva instead of blood, because urine and saliva tests are usually easier to do than blood tests
+Testing is often done on urine or saliva instead of blood.
+Many drugs will show up in a urine or saliva sample.
+And urine and saliva tests are usually easier to do than blood tests.

 Why It Is Done

-athletes for the use of drugs that enhance their athletic ability.
-This is
+- Look for the use of drugs that enhance athletic ability.

 How To Prepare